csaez/quicklauncher/README.md

 Installation
 ------------
+- Grab a pre-packed xsiaddon from [here](http://goo.gl/hOOSP) and drop it on a softimage viewport.

+or...

-You can get a pre-packed xsiaddon from [here](http://goo.gl/hOOSP) or get the package from the Python Package Index.
+- Get it from the Python Package Index.

     pip install quicklauncher

-Once it's installed just copy `QuickLauncherPlugin.py` file to a softimage plugin directory.
+> Once it's installed just copy `QuickLauncherPlugin.py` file to a softimage plugin directory.

 Ussage
 ------